 To see the WS/FCS 3 Goal Areas use this link.

-The survey is now closed.
-Results are being gathered, organized, and evaluated.
-A summary of the process and results was shared at the WS/FCS Board of Education meeting on Tuesday, September 25, 2018.
+2018-2019 - A summary of the 2018-19 process and results were shared at the WS/FCS Board of Education meeting on Tuesday, September 25, 2018.
 The information shared can be found in the board materials, here.
-The results will also be used as input for additional planning for the upcoming school year.
+The results have been used as input for additional planning during the school year.

 2019-2020 - WS/FCS is seeking input regarding its efforts to support student achievement.
 Please visit one of the links below and answer three questions that are related to the district’s three goal areas.
 Input will be reviewed by a team of department and division representatives and taken under consideration while developing the 2019-20 LEA Every Student Succeeds Act (ESSA) Plan/ Comprehensive Continuous Improvement Plan (CCIP).